 If you happen to visit on the last Sunday of the month from March to October, then you’re in luck because miniature train rides are available.

 Location: 75 Gidyea Street, Barcaldine

 Operating Hours: Daily 7 am to 5 pm

 Price: $3 per person, under 16s are free

 Between the Bougainvilleas Heritage Trail

-A great way to explore the town of Barcaldine is by following the award winning Between the Bougainvilleas Heritage Trail.
+A great way to explore the town of Barcaldine is by following the Between the Bougainvilleas Heritage Trail.
 The walk showcases some of the town’s colourful history as well as past some iconic buildings, including:

 - Radio Picture Theatre: Built in 1926, this theatre originally showed silent movies.
 After a long period of being closed, the theatre was reopened in 1995 and now enables guests to see modern blockbusters in the comfort of an old school movie theatre.
 Open Friday and Saturday nights | Located Beech Street.

 - Masonic Lodge: Built in 1901, this National heritage listed building has an iron and timber facade, painted with three shades to appear like stonework.
 This unusual looking building is still used today as a Masonic Temple for their monthly meetings.
 A tour with a local mason can be arranged through the Visitor Information Centre.